istio/istio.io/content/docs/concepts/traffic-management/routing/virtual-services/index.md

-For example, the following rule applies only to requests that come from an instance of the `reviews` service in the `v2` subset AND only if the requests include the custom `end-user:` header that contains the exact `jason` string:
+For example, the following rule applies only to requests that come from an instance of the `reviews` service in the `v2` subset AND only if the requests include the custom `end-user` header that contains the exact `jason` string:

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3